-In the last decade, as the number of Americans living without health insurance has increased to an estimated 47 million people, a number of nonprofit agencies have been created to help people find insurance or health care or to afford medical supplies without insurance.
+With an estimated 45 to 48 million Americans living without health insurance, a number of nonprofit agencies have been created to help people find insurance or health care or to afford medical supplies without insurance.
 Some of these nonprofits are specifically aimed at people with diabetes.

 The Foundation for Health Coverage Education (FHCE) is an excellent place to begin for anyone who is uninsured, has recently lost benefits, or is struggling to afford insurance premiums.
 FHCE is an organization that employs trained specialists to help people discover what public and private programs they are eligible for and what their most affordable options are — all for free.
 By taking a five-question eligibility quiz on their Web site, www.coverageforall.org, you can see all of the programs for which you may qualify in your state.
 You can then call FHCE’s help line, (800) 234-1317, to discuss your options with a real person.

 “Many people will be eligible for two or three programs and not know it,” says FHCE President Ankeny Minoux.
 For example, in some states, a person who is self-employed may qualify for a group small-business insurance plan, which can be much more affordable than buying into the state’s high-risk insurance pool.
 These are the kinds of tips that can make all the difference for someone whose budget is tight.
-FHCE has provided over 536,000 people with such guidance in the last five years.
+Since its founding in 2004, FHCE has provided over 5 millionpeople with such guidance.

 A number of other nonprofit organizations can help with prescription medicines, diabetes supplies, and health care.
 They include the following:

 - The Partnership for Prescription Assistance has a Web site, www.pparx.org, and phone service, (888) 477-2669, both of which offer access to hundreds of assistance programs for the uninsured.